 For all Canadian email addresses added to your email marketing database after July 1, 2014, CASL requires you to document consent, either implied or express.

 Implied consent is inferred based on actions, such as having an existing business relationship (making a purchase or donation, for example).
 In order to maintain implied consent, a contact must initiate a business action with you at least once every two years.
-If express consent is not obtained within the two-year window, best practice is to move the contact to the “unsubscribe” state
+If express consent is not obtained within the two-year window, best practice is to move the contact to the “unsubscribe” state.

-Express consent is obtained when you explicitly ask your potential contacts for permission to send them email, and they agree.
+Express consent is obtained when you explicitly ask your potential contacts for permission to send them emails, and they agree.
 Once you obtain express consent, it is good forever or until someone opts out.

-If you use the Constant Contact website sign-up form to collect email addresses it will contain the necessary information and you will have a record of express consent from your contacts that is documented within your Constant Contact account.
+If you use the Constant Contact website sign-up form to collect email addresses, it will contain the necessary information and you will have a record of express consent from your contacts that is documented within your Constant Contact account.

 If you are using methods other than the Constant Contact website sign-up form, such as a third-party sign-up form, manually uploading a list, or a paper sign-up form, you’ll need to make sure you’re adding the appropriate CASL-compliant language to all of these sign-up methods and save documentation of the contact’s express permission.